PowerBiDevCamp/SalesforceAppOwnsDataEmbedding/README.md

-After adding the remote site settings, the next step is to create and configure a new Azure AD application to support calling the Power BI Service API.
+After adding the remote site settings, the next step is to create and configure a new Azure AD application to support calling the Power BI REST API.
 You can create the required Azure AD by following the steps in [**Create an Azure AD Application for App-Owns-Data Embedding**](https://github.com/PowerBiDevCamp/SalesforceAppOwnsDataEmbedding/blob/main/Create%20an%20Azure%20AD%20Application%20for%20App-Owns-Data%20Embedding.md).
 Once you have completed the steps to create and configure the new Azure AD application, you should have a **Client ID**, **Client Secret** and